 After you enroll during the annual enrollment period, you still have an opportunity to switch plans one time after the first of the year before March 31st.
 You can make a change to another Medicare Advantage Plan

-You can also switch back to Original Medicare – a Medicare Supplement – but you may be required to pass medical underwriting for a Medicare Supplement.
-This can be a problem for someone whose health has deteriorated.
+You can also switch back to Original Medicare – a Medicare Supplement and a Part D plan– but you may be required to pass medical underwriting for the Medicare Supplement.
+This can be a problem for someone with health issues.

-There are some situations where you can try a Medicare Advantage plan and still be guaranteed issue (you don’t have to go through medical underwriting) back into a Medicare Supplement.
+There are some situations where you can try a Medicare Advantage plan and still be guaranteed issue for a Medicare Supplement if you switch back to Original Medicare.

-The first situation is if you turn 65 and sign up for Medicare Parts A & B and a Medicare Advantage plan.
+You have “Trial Rights” if you turn 65 and sign up for Medicare Parts A & B and a Medicare Advantage plan.
 You have one year to try that plan.
 If you drop out of that plan within a year, you are guaranteed issue into a Medicare Supplement.
-The Medicare Supplement must accept you and you can’t be charged more for any health conditions that you have.
+The Medicare Supplement insurance company must accept you and you can’t be charged more for any health conditions that you have.

-The second situation is if you have a Medicare Supplement and then switch into a Medicare Advantage plan for the first.
+The second Trial Rights situation is if you have a Medicare Supplement and then switch into a Medicare Advantage plan for the first time.
 In this situation, you have a year to try out the Medicare Advantage plan.
-During that year, you can switch back to your old Medicare Supplement plan at anytime without having to go through medical underwriting.
+During that year, you can switch back to your old Medicare Supplement plan without having to go through medical underwriting.

 Initial Coverage Election Period

-Your Initial Coverage Election Period is the first time you can enroll in a Medicare Adantage plan.
-In order to begin your Initial Coverage Election Period, you must have Medicare Parts A & B. A client can enroll in Medicare during their Initial Enrollment Period and simultaneously enroll in a Medicare Advantage plan using their Initial Coverage Election Period.
-Their Initial Coverage Election Period lasts seven months.
-If a Medicare beneficiary delays their Medicare Part B effective date until after they turn 65, their Initial Coverage Election Period will run three months before the month they elect Medicare Part B and three months after the month they elect Medicare Part B.
+Your Initial Coverage Election Period is the first time you can enroll in a Medicare Advantage plan.
+In order to begin your Initial Coverage Election Period, you must have Medicare Parts A & B. You can enroll in Medicare during your Initial Enrollment Period and simultaneously enroll in a Medicare Advantage plan using your Initial Coverage Election Period.
+Your Initial Coverage Election Period lasts seven months.
+If you delay your Medicare Part B effective date until after you turn 65, your Initial Coverage Election Period will run three months before the month you elect Medicare Part B and three months after the month you elect Medicare Part B.